kawansoft/aceql-http-client-python/README.md

 To activate the update mechanism:

-1/ Set the long BLOB length along the File Object in the tuple:
+1/ Set the long BLOB length along the File Object in the tuple of the BLOB prepared statement parameter:

 ```python
 file_length = os.stat(filename).st_size